OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

 1. Select the **Empty** template, select the **SubscriptionViewModel (GraphWebhooks.Models)** model, and then click **Add**.

-1. In the **Subscription.cshtml** file, replace the contents with the following code.
+1. Replace the contents with the following code.

    ```html
     @model GraphWebhooks.Models.SubscriptionViewModel